cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/aws_terraform_basics.md

 A VM was created in ca-central-1 alongside network and various other nodes.

-In order to see The VM  that created change the region to "ca-central-1", click on EC2->Running instances.
+In order to see The VM  that created go to your AWS console and change the region to "ca-central-1", click on EC2->Running instances.

 You should see an active VM with the name "example-vm".